-If you consider yourself a bit of a film buff, the FICCI Festival (International Film Festival of Cartagena) is the place to see and be seen, taking place between February 28 th and March 5 th this year.
+If you consider yourself a bit of a film buff, the FICCI Festival (International Film Festival of Cartagena) is the place to see and be seen, taking place from March 11 th to March 16 th this year.
 This historic festival is the oldest film event in Latin America, celebrating mainly Colombian and Ibero-American cinematographic feats, and we’re so lucky to have it right on our doorstep, with events taking place all around the city center and outside of it, with most showings taking place in the cinemas in shopping malls a stone’s throw from the old town, and some films being shown in disadvantaged neighborhoods dotted around the city.

 In order to really get a grasp on Colombian culture, to dive into the gritty reality of the non-touristic Colombia, to feel the heartbeat of a community that has fought, suffered, overcome, and flourished despite many restricting circumstances, we must listen to the voices of the people who tell the tales of others who would not normally be given a space on the big screen.
 This is independent cinema at its finest, amplifying the voices of real people, showing real local talent to the people of Cartagena.

 However, the FICCI film festival is not only a place to watch movies and documentaries.
 It is a rendezvous for academics, critics, producers, directors and actors; a place where like-minded people come together under different circumstances to share ideas and inspire each other.
 This year is the 58 th consecutive year that the festival takes place, and each year it grows and explores new concepts.
 This year, the festival seeks to contrast the exotic colorfulness and diversity of the Caribbean with the darkness and sometimes perverseness of the same culture.